Professional Development

 Robert West

 is a seasoned attorney with more than twenty years of experience advising businesses, institutions, and individuals in diverse industries.
 His expertise covers AI legal consultancy, intellectual property litigation, patent and trademark matters, and general business litigation.
 He advises clients on legal issues related to AI, such as governance structures, privacy laws, risk mitigation, policy formulation, regulatory advice, and responsible AI adoption strategies for organizations at any stage of implementing AI.
 Mr. West represents clients before the U.S. Patent and Trademark Office, various administrative boards, and federal and state courts in complex matters, including pre-suit investigations, trials, appeals, and post-grant proceedings.
 He is a registered patent attorney.
 His practice further includes portfolio strategy, enforcement, licensing, and the drafting and negotiation of royalty and technology-related agreements.
 Mr. West has been involved with AI in legal practice since before the term became widely used.
-He advises clients on selecting AI tools, implementation procedures, workforce policies, and the legal and ethical isks associated with generative AI, automated decision-making, and data-driven systems.
+He advises clients on selecting AI tools, implementation procedures, workforce policies, and the legal and ethical risks associated with generative AI, automated decision-making, and data-driven systems.
 He also acts as an AI implementation leader at his firm, helping to develop governance structures, training programs, and firmwide AI policies.
 Combining extensive IP expertise with practical AI advice, he provides strategic guidance at the crossroads of innovation, compliance, and responsible technology use.

 Speaker bio